docker-library/official-images/README.md

 ## Library definition files

 The library definition files are plain text files found in the [`library/` directory of the `official-images` repository](https://github.com/docker-library/official-images/tree/master/library).
 Each library file controls the current "supported" set of image tags that appear on the Docker Hub description.
 Tags that are removed from a library file do not get removed from the Docker Hub, so that old versions can continue to be available for use, but are not maintained by upstream or the maintainer of the official image.
-Tags in the library file are only built through an update to that library file or as a result of its base image being updated (ie, an image `FROM debian:jessie` would be rebuilt when `debian:jessie` is built).
+Tags in the library file are only built through an update to that library file or as a result of its base image being updated (ie, an image `FROM debian:buster` would be rebuilt when `debian:buster` is built).
 Only what is in the library file will be rebuilt when a base has updates.

 Given this policy, it is worth clarifying a few cases: backfilled versions, release candidates, and continuous integration builds.
 When a new repository is proposed, it is common to include some older unsupported versions in the initial pull request with the agreement to remove them right after acceptance.
 Don't confuse this with a comprehensive historical archive which is not the intention.
 Another common case where the term "supported" is stretched a bit is with release candidates.
 A release candidate is really just a naming convention for what are expected to be shorter-lived releases, so they are totally acceptable and encouraged.
 Unlike a release candidate, continuous integration builds which have a fully automated release cycle based on code commits or a regular schedule are not appropriate.